The Book

 Much of what we call purpose may have been written on us before we were old enough to choose it.

-The Pencil-Driven Life does not ask you to destroy your past.
+The Pencil-Driven Life does not ask you to destroy your past or reject everything you inherited.
+It does not offer a new certainty to replace the old one.

 It asks you to pick up a pencil and examine the marks.